openmetalio/openmetal-docs/docs/openmetal-central/purchasing-an-openmetal-private-cloud.md

 ### Buy a new cloud after the trial has expired

-1. After your cloud expires, go back to the [Central Home page](https://central.openmetal.io/clouds)
+1. After your cloud expires, go back to the [Central Home page](https://central.openmetal.io/clouds).

-1. Click get started
+1. Click get started.

     ![Get Started](images/purchase6.png)

-1. Choose your cloud size
+1. Choose your cloud size.

     ![Hardware Selection](images/purchase3.png)

 1. Add your billing information as prompted.
-(Skip this step if already added)
+(Skip this step if already added.)

-1. Launch Log back in before the trial period ends, add billing information, and request to pay for that trial
+1. Log back in before the trial period ends, add billing information, and request to pay for that trial.

 ## To start with a longer cloud trial

-If you know upfront that the standard cloud trial does not provide enough time to develop and test your required functionality, or you wish to invite a team to develop and test your trial cloud.
+An _Organization Trial_ is required if you know up-front that the standard cloud trial does not provide enough time to develop and test your required functionality, or you wish to invite a team to develop and test your trial cloud.
 For this, you need to have an _Organization Trial_.

 ### Requesting an Organizational Trial

-1. If you have not already done so, [create an organization](creating-an-organization.md) inside OpenMetal Central
+1. If you have not already done so, [create an organization](creating-an-organization.md) inside OpenMetal Central.

 2. [Submit a _Support Request_](creating-a-support-request.md) requesting your
    organizational trial be approved.